src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

 # Substrate filesystem hierarchy

-The directory in which you first run `substrate bootstrap-management-account` becomes the root of your Substrate repository.
+The directory in which you first run `substrate setup` becomes the root of your Substrate repository.
 The tools will read and write many files in this directory tree, all of which should be committed to version control.
 (Substrate manages `.gitignore` files in certain subdirectories to keep your commits tidy.)

 You can create a Git (or other version control) repository specifically for Substrate, add Substrate to the root of an existing repository, or add Substrate in a subdirectory of a new or existing repository.
 If you're already a Terraform user, we find it convenient for Substrate to be committed to the same repository in which you store your existing Terraform modules.